 You can learn more:

-On Kevin’s interview there is no doubt that what killed BusyMind was his lack of time, and, although this might seem as a silly problem it can be a fatal and hard to solve issue.
-With enough time every other problem can be solved, but without it your start up is bound to fail.
+On Kevin’s interview there is no doubt that what killed BusyMind was his lack of time, and, although this might seem like a silly problem it can be a fatal and hard to solve issue.
+With enough time every other problem can be solved, but without it, your startup is bound to fail.

 But don’t worry!
 You can prevent this by going to our Blog and learning how to solve this and other problems.

 We’re always digging for more failure stories like BusyMind.
 Sign up for our newsletter to keep updated on the latest additions.
 You can unsubscribe whenever you want!